 November 25th, 1953: Mark Frost is born.

 The entire world was changed by the nuclear bombs that ended World War II.
-Once nuclear weapons had been introduced was there no turning back?
+Once nuclear weapons had been introduced, was there no turning back?
 Was this the future of all warfare?
-An arms race was watched by the entire world as countries flexed their nuclear muscle, fully intending to provoke fear in their enemies.
+The entire world watched an arms race as countries flexed their nuclear muscle, fully intending to provoke fear in their enemies.
 While American soldiers returned home and began populating the suburbs, creating the “white picket fence fantasy” that still exists today, there was an underlining fear in our society that it could all come crashing down with the detonation of one bomb.
 An entire generation – a generation which included both David Lynch and Mark Frost, grew up with “duck and cover” drills at school as part of their normal routines in case of nuclear war.
-They grew up not only questioning their own mortality like we all do but the mortality of the entire world as well.
-Hundreds of thousands of people died – citizens and soldiers alike as a result of two detonations.
-While everyone of course wanted the second World War to end, not everyone agreed with the introduction of nuclear bombs into war, including future President Eisenhower.
-This technology with its vastly destructive capabilities represents death and in the wrong hands, could play a role in the destruction of society.
+They grew up not only questioning their own mortality as we all do but the mortality of the entire world as well.
+Hundreds of thousands of people died—citizens and soldiers alike as a result of two detonations.
+While everyone, of course, wanted the second World War to end, not everyone agreed with the introduction of nuclear bombs into war, including future President Eisenhower.
+This technology, with its vastly destructive capabilities, represents death and in the wrong hands, could play a role in the destruction of society.
 Hundreds of thousands of lives were lost – a majority of which were innocent citizens.
 To some, a great evil had been introduced to the world.
-While I am not of that generation, one can not help but wonder what impact it would have on two creative types such as Mark Frost and David Lynch to grow up post nuclear war, knowing exactly how many lives were lost and with the threat of it happening again lingering in the air?
+While I am not of that generation, one cannot help but wonder what impact it would have on two creative types such as Mark Frost and David Lynch to grow up post-nuclear war, knowing exactly how many lives were lost and with the threat of it happening again lingering in the air?

 A lot has been said about Part 8 of Twin Peaks: The Return, some of which bears repeating.
-Visually and stylistically, a masterpiece and perhaps one of the finest accomplishments of David Lynch’s directorial career.
-What I really want to focus on today however is the storytelling choice Lynch and Frost made to have the first nuclear detonation become so closely connected with the introduction of evil into their narrative.
+Visually and stylistically, a masterpiece and perhaps one of the most exceptional accomplishments of David Lynch’s directorial career.
+What I really want to focus on today however, is the storytelling choice Lynch and Frost made to have the first nuclear detonation become so closely connected with the introduction of evil into their narrative.
 The aftermath of the Trinity test showed Experiment regurgitate several eggs, one of which revealed Bob’s face.
-Woodsmen began to populate the surrounding area, the long discussed Convenience store was introduced and the antagonists of our story had arrived.
+Woodsmen began to populate the surrounding area, the long-discussed Convenience store was introduced and the antagonists of our story had arrived.